Frequently asked questions: K-State's policy prohibiting discrimination, sexual violence, domestic and dating violence, and stalking

 In the Policy, retaliation is any materially adverse action taken against an individual because he or she has: (1) openly opposed a policy or practice the individual believed was a violation of this Policy or state or federal anti-discrimination law; (2) engaged in protected activity such as making a request for a reasonable accommodation; or (3) participated in the investigation or resolution of a report or complaint under this Policy or under state or federal anti-discrimination law.
 There must be a sufficient causal nexus between the protected activity and the adverse action.

-Do you offer training for preventing discrimination, harassment, sexual violence, domestic and dating violence, and stalking?
+Do you offer training for preventing discrimination, harassment, and sexual harassment?

 Yes.
 The Office of Institutional Equity conducts training sessions throughout the year for faculty, staff, and supervisors on anti-discrimination and related topics.
 For more information on dates and times of training events, visit the HRIS Employee Self-Service Training Enrollment website or see the OIE homepage.